LiveRamp/captain/README.md

 Create a class that implements `RequestUpdater` iface.
 The Request Updater is your opportunity to tell Captain how it can change the step and status on your request.

-In the case where you're interacting with a db or crud service, you're implementing pretty state changes like `setStatus`, `setStepAndStatus`, `quarantine`, etc.
+In the case where you're interacting with a db or crud service, you're implementing pretty orthodox state changes like `setStatus`, `setStepAndStatus`, `quarantine`, etc.

 Check out [ExampleRequestUpdater](https://github.com/LiveRamp/captain/tree/master/src/main/java/com/liveramp/captain/exception/ExampleCaptainWorkflow.java) for an example.